-Outreach youth is a youth project for LGBTQ+ young people aged aged 13 – 19 years across Suffolk and north Essex.
+Outreach youth is a youth project for LGBTQ+ young people aged around 13 – 19 years across Suffolk.
 The sessions are just like other youth projects but with a particular focus.
 Outreach youth provides:

-- one to one support to LGBTQ+ young people, for those who don’t want to, or can’t, get along to Outreach youth sessions
+one to one support to LGBTQ+ young people, for those who don’t want to, or can’t, get along to Outreach youth sessions (aged 11-25 years)

 After visiting Outreach Youth and speaking to the young people there, they have shared their experiences with us so that we can talk about some of the issues on this page.

 Sexual health issues for young people who are LGBTQ+ are broadly no different to straight men and women.
 The same message of prevention of sexually transmitted infections applies (STIs).
 Always wearing a condom when having sex will reduce the risk of becoming infected.